-Heat wave especially dangerous for kidsJuly 4th, 2012 in Health /
+Heat wave especially dangerous for kidsJuly 4, 2012 in Medicine & Health / Health

 (Medical Xpress) -- Extreme heat continues to plague the nation with many areas seeing record temperatures.
 Though everyone needs to take precautions when it comes to dangerous heat, its especially important to watch your kids.
 Children are at a greater risk than adults of sustaining heat injuries.

 Kids bodies dont acclimate to the heat as well as adults.
 They dont sweat as effectively.
 They absorb more heat since they have smaller bodies and a higher ratio of surface area to body mass, said Jerold Stirling, chair of the department of pediatrics at Loyola University Chicago Stritch School of Medicine and a pediatrician at Loyola University Health System.

 According to Stirling, one of the greatest dangers is leaving a child in a car unattended on a hot day.